Mohammed-Saleh-Ishaq/Solidity-Smart-Contract-on-Ethereum/README.md

 ## Updating Hardhat Config file
 Open your hardhat.config.js file and paste the following code.</br>
 Don’t forget to update <YOUR-HTTPS-LINK> with your Alchemy HTTPS link.</br>
-run the following command to compile the smart contract
-  Create a .env file.
+run the following command to compile the smart contract and Create a .env file.
   ``` bash
 npx hardhat compile